Real World Experts

 Founder and CEO of Windhorse International

-Dr. PAUL POLAK is founder and CEO of Windhorse International, a for-profit social venture that is leading a revolution in how companies design, price, market and distribute products to benefit the nearly three billion customers who live on less than $2 a day, combining radically affordable technology with radically decentralized supply chains to earn profits serving bottom billion customers.
+Dr. Paul Polak was the founder and CEO of Windhorse International, a for-profit social venture that led a revolution in how companies design, price, market and distribute products to benefit the nearly three billion customers who live on less than $2 a day, combining radically affordable technology with radically decentralized supply chains to earn profits serving bottom billion customers.

-For the past 30 years, Paul has worked with thousands of farmers in countries around the world—including Bangladesh, India, Cambodia, Ethiopia, Myanmar, Nepal, Vietnam, Zambia and Zimbabwe–to help design and produce low–cost, income–generating products that have already moved more than 20 million people out of poverty.
+For 30 years, Paul worked with thousands of farmers in countries around the world—including Bangladesh, India, Cambodia, Ethiopia, Myanmar, Nepal, Vietnam, Zambia and Zimbabwe–to help design and produce low–cost, income–generating products that have already moved more than 20 million people out of poverty.